 The construction process was supervised by well-known architect Juraj Dalmatinac, who was the chief architect of St. James's Cathedral as well.

 The facility is located near the cathedral and can be viewed for free.

 There are other numerous interesting Renaissance and Baroque churches, palaces, squares, and streets located in the old town.

 A few hundred meters away from the cathedral there are the churches of the Holy Cross, St. Dominic, and Holy Spirit.

-The prince's palace, another building in the old town, is converted into a city museum. Šibenik's library and theatre are located near the main square called "Poljana", which is currently under reconstruction.
+The prince's palace, another building in the old town, is converted into a city museum.
+The library and theatre are located near the main square called Poljana.